-The Master’s programme in Electrical Engineering consists of 12 specializations, each with the participation of a research group/chair.
+The Master’s in Electrical Engineering consists of 13 specialisations, each with the participation of a research group/chair.

 The Biomedical Signals & Systems (BSS) research group focuses on neural engineering: interfacing with the human neural system and (tele)monitoring and influencing body functions through such interfaces.